Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

     sudo -H pip3 install -r $BBS_UBUNTU_PATH/pip_pkgs.txt

 Optionally, install all of the above with

     python3 -m pip install $(cat $BBS_UBUNTU_PATH/pip_*.txt | awk '/^[^#]/ {print $1}')

+Note: it's ok if jupyter lab is not installed but everything else should be.
+Tensorflow is currently not available for Mac OS arm64.

 TESTING: